 The reason is that this distant planet shines at the edge of naked-eye visibility and any direct views of Uranus aren’t always conclusive.

 Most of us live under less than perfect skies.
-An average dark sky will have a limiting magnitude – that’s the faintest star you can see – somewhere between mag. +5.0 and mag. +5.5 (for more on this, read our guide on how to measure stars’ brightness)
+An average dark sky will have a limiting magnitude – that’s the faintest star you can see – somewhere between mag. +5.0 and mag. +5.5 (for more on this, read our guide on stellar magnitude).

 Country locations may push this further, perhaps down to mag. +6.0 or even mag. +6.5 from really dark locations.